Major disruption between Luton and Bedford as emergency services continue to respond to a serious incident. More info

 Train and bus operators

-FAQs about the train journey from Prague to Berlin
+What do people frequently ask about the train journey from Prague to Berlin?

 Want to know more about your journey from Prague to Berlin?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.